amoAHCP/JacpFX-DataFX/SimpleDataFX_JacpFX/README.md

-JacpFX Quickstart-Archetype template
+JacpFX Quickstart-Archetype
 ======

-This is a template for maven archetypes
+A demo for DataFX-flow usage in JacpFX via JacpFX/DataFX plugin.